moom825/Discord-RAT/README.md

 ```
 pip3 install -r requirements.txt
 ```
-Then if the steps above were successful, you can launch the python file by executing ```python DiscordRAT```.
+Then if the steps above were successful, you can launch the python file by executing ```python DiscordRAT.py```.
 It will create a new channel and post a message on the server with a generated session number.\
 Now your bot should be available to use !

 **Requirements:**\